-How the Supplier marketed and sold the Fractional Club membership
+How the Supplier marketed and sold the Fractional Club membership at the Time of Sale

-During the course of the Financial Ombudsman Service's work on complaints about the sale of timeshares, the Supplier provided information on how it sold membership of timeshares like Mr J and Miss S's - which includes a document called the "Fractional Property Owners Club Fly Buy Manual 2017" (the '2017 Fractional Training Manual').
+During the course of the Financial Ombudsman Service's work on complaints about the sale of timeshares, the Supplier provided information on how it sold membership of timeshares like Mr J and Miss S's - which includes a document called the "Fractional Property Owner's Club Fly Buy Manual 2019" (the '2019 Fractional Training Manual').

-As I understand it, the 2017 Fractional Training Manual was used from November 2016 onwards during the sale of the Supplier's second version of the Fractional Property Owners Club (which I will continue to refer to as simply the Fractional Club) - which was the version Mr J and Miss S appear to have purchased.
+As I understand it, the 2019 Fractional Training Manual was used from January 2019 (up to November 2019 when the product stopped being sold by the Supplier) during the sale of the Supplier's second version of the Fractional Property Owners Club (which I will continue to refer to as simply the Fractional Club) - which was the version Mr J and Miss S appear to have purchased.

 It is not entirely clear whether Mr J and Miss S would have been shown the slides included in the Manual.
-But it seems to me to be reasonably indicative of:
+But they seem to me to be reasonably indicative of: